Jul 22, 2022

 ROBERT: So it's a now versus now thing.

 THOMAS SCHELLING: 1980.
-Gather my children together and I said "I quit."
-And that they should never have respect for their father again if I returned to smoking.
+Gather my children together and I said, I quit, and that they should never have respect for their father again if I return to smoking.

 ROBERT: And he never—he never did?

-JAD: No, that was it for him.
+JAD: Yeah, that was it for him.

 ROBERT: Hmm.

-ROBERT: Make that The Odyssey.
+ROBERT: Make that the Odyssey.

-JAD: ... there's a moment where Ulysses and his men have to sail past the Island of the Sirens.
-And Ulysses knows if they hear the sirens' song, they're dead.
+JAD: There's a moment where Ulysses and his men have to sail past the island of the Sirens, and Ulysses knows if they hear the Siren's song they're dead ...

-JAD: And so when they got to the Sirens, Ulysses ...
+JAD: And so, when they got to the sirens Ulysses ...

 JAD: Because he had planned for this.

-DAVID EAGLEMAN: The present-tense Ulysses ...
+DAVID EAGLEMAN: The present tense Ulysses ...

-DAVID EAGLEMAN: ... the future Ulysses ...
+DAVID EAGLEMAN: ...the future Ulysses ...

-JAD: ... to the mast.
-Because he knew that guy would be weak.
+JAD: ... to the mast, because he knew that guy would be weak.

 JAD: Gone.
-Get outta here, ocean.
+Get out of here ocean.

-ROBERT: [laughs] Radio.
-What a weird medium!
-Anyway, what if the bargain that you strike isn't just about something, you know, very, very, small and now like this puff of smoke?
-What if it's a deal that you have to do that will decide what you're gonna do for every day of the next 40 years?
+ROBERT: Anyway, what if the bargain you strike isn't just about something, you know, very small and now like this puff of smoke, what if it's a deal that you have to do that will decide what you're going to do every day of the next 40 years.

 ROBERT: What then?

-JAD: Well, this brings us to a story from our producer Pat Walters.
-Ready?
+JAD: Well, this brings us to a story from our producer Pat Walters, ready?

 PAT WALTERS: Mm-hmm.

-JAD: Okay.
-Set it up.
+JAD: Okay, set it up.

 PAT: Okay.